molecularmachinist/functional_sampling_tool/README.md

 ```
 ├── config.py *
 ├── index_grompp.ndx
-├── initial
-│   └── start.gro
+├── start.gro
 ├── mdrun.mdp
 ├── topol.top
 └── sbatch_launch.sh *
 ```

-The files marked with an asterisk can be copied and modified from templates, while the rest you should provide yourself.
-The names of the index, topology and mdp files can differ from these and are defined in the config.
-The config name can also differ and can be given as a command line argument **before the command** (e.g. `fst -c myconfig.py choose`).
+The files marked with an asterisk can be copied and modified from templates with `fst make_templates`, while the rest you should provide yourself.
+All the file names can differ from these and are defined in the config (except the config name, of course), these are just the defaults.
+The config name can be given as a command line argument **before the command** (e.g. `fst -c myconfig.py choose`).

 ## Usage

 Run `fst -h` for help or `fst <cmd> -h` for help on specific command.

 Almost all configuration should be done in the `config.py` file.
-The tool does have a few command line tools, but in principle these should only affect what is being done, not how it is being done.
+The tool does have a few command line tools, but in principle these should only affect *what* is being done, not *how* it is being done (e.g. whether data should be pulled from teh remote is a command line argument, but the remote name, excludes and such are in config).

-If you have the configuration file in the same directory, as `config.py`, just run as below.
+If you have the configuration file in the same directory, named as `config.py`, just run as below.
 Otherwise add `fst -c <path/to/config>.py <cmd>`.

 ### Basic commands